barnardos/consent-form-discovery-report/alpha.md

 ## Further research:

-How much competence regarding Barnardo’s staff knowledge of consent are we assuming?
+* How much competence regarding Barnardo’s staff knowledge of consent are we assuming?
 * How do we both ask for and define nuanced consent - especially for data and media permissions
 * What is and who is and who sees themselves as gatekeepers?
  * Can we do fully digital consent (wet signature vs tick box)
 * How do we use the consent builder to standardise and improve consent in Barnardo’s of consent
- * Processes differ across department
- * What should the whole research journey be for Barnardo’s?
+* Processes differ across department: what should the whole research journey be for Barnardo’s?
 * What’s the business case and potential audience
 * Open up the tool to other charities?